 So, you have put a term life insurance plan in place — congratulations!
 Term life insurance provides financial protection to your family during the years they are most likely to need it, and it is the most affordable way to protect them after you are gone.

 However, great as term life insurance is, it does not cover everything.

-Life insurance is a contract between you and the insurer.
+Life insurance is a contract made between yourself and the insurer.
 When you die, the insurer pays a death benefit amount to a person or people selected by you.
-In exchange, you make premium payments over the length of your life insurance policy.
+In return, you make premium payments over the lifetime of your life insurance policy.

 Life insurance does not offer financial protection should you experience illness or injury resulting in long-term disability.
 It pays out the death benefit amount only when the insured passes away.
-Having said that, some life insurance policies let you add riders — added extras that provide flexibility or benefits.
+In some cases, life insurance policies let you add riders — added extras that provide flexibility or benefits.
 For instance, if you add the disability income rider, your life insurance policy will pay you income if you were to experience illness or injury resulting in disability.

 What is disability insurance?